 Several recent decisions by various Courts and administrative agencies have had noteworthy effect on whether employees, particularly union employees, should be paid for “donning and doffing” materials, personal protective equipment, tools and other garb under Federal Law.
 As case law is developing on this important issue, many activities related to time spent donning, doffing, washing and walking time now may be compensable in districts where they previously may have been considered non-compensable.

-If your employer requires you to don and doff materials, personal protective equipment, tools or other items without pay, you should contact a wage and hour attorney for help determining whether your employer should be compensating you for this time.
-Brady & Associates offers a free consultation by phone or online.
-Call (913) 696-0925 or complete on online information form.
+If your employer requires you to don and doff materials, personal protective equipment, tools or other items without pay, you should contact a wage and hour attorney.
+Our lawyers can help determine whether your employer should be compensating you for this time.
+Brady & Associates offers consultation by phone or online.
+Located in the greater Kansas City area, we have represented clients in Kansas and Missouri and throughout the midwest.
+Call (913) 696-0925 or complete our online information form.